Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for yourself in the sky tonight…

 To find Arcturus follow an imaginary curving line from the handle of the Plough, to a distance of 30 degrees from the handle end star (Alkaid).
 You’ll come to a bright orange star, this is Arcturus in Bootes

-Tonight you’ll see this star rising from the north east in late evening, it then climbs and is quite high in the south by daybreak.
+Tonight you’ll see this star rising from the east in early evening, it then climbs and is high in the south by late evening.

 Coordinates for Arcturus RA 14h, 16m, 14s /DEC 19, 07′, 24″

-Look towards to the east after dark and you might see the bright star Capella in Auriga, above bright Jupiter in Gemini.
+Look towards to the north west after dark and you’ll see the bright star Capella in Auriga, just over a fist’s width at arm’s length from bright Jupiter in Gemini.
 Capella is actually the sixth brightest star in the entire sky.
 Auriga is between constellations Orion and Perseus along the plane of the Milky Way.
 Look at Capella and yes it looks like your pretty normal, brighter than average star twinkling away.
 But all is not what it seems, Capella isn’t one, Capella is four, it is a star system of two binary pairs.

 Capella’s clutch of four Suns come in two different flavours, a main pair of large G type stars measuring 12 solar radii…and a pair of faint, cooler red dwarfs.
 The main pair, and the red dwarfs make two binary pairs orbiting around each other.
 The main pair are in the same class of stars as our own Sun (G type), and orbit close to one another (100 million kilometres), whereas the red dwarfs lie some distance away.
 Quite far away in fact, the red dwarfs lie at around 10,000 astronomical units from the main stars, that’s 10,000 times the distance of the Earth from the Sun.
 Yes, space is big!